Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 - Sand: Cherry sands easily, but you can also deform the wood from sanding too hard, or using the wrong sandpaper grit.
 Don't use sandpaper any coarser than 150-grit.
 I often use 220-grit before primer and 320-grit between coats to prevent scratches.

 - Patch the pin knots: The first time I painted cherry I didn't even know there were small pin knots in the wood until I primed them white.
 Be prepared to go back and patch small holes in the wood after you prime.
 These are easy to fix with Bondo wood filler.
 Use a putty knife to fill the holes.

 - Cover the floor and countertops.
 The masking for brushing and rolling cabinet frames is easy.
 All you have to do is cover the floor with drop cloths and the countertop with plastic, but for spraying, there is more masking involved to protect appliances and walls from over-spray.
 Use the 3M hand masker to make that process easier.

 Prime and Paint Your Cherry Cabinets

 Apply two coats each of primer and paint.
-Two coats of primer is important for helping the paint cover better over the dark red color of the stain.
-A third coat of paint might be needed if you brush and roll because the coverage isn't as good as using a sprayer.
+Two coats of primer is important because it helps the paint cover better over the dark red color of the stain underneath.
+A third coat of paint might be needed if you brush and roll because the coverage is never as good using a sprayer.
 Spraying lays down a thicker and more even coat.